guilhermeferreira/lxt-test/problem_4/Readme.txt

 simple context-free grammar I created for this sample application.

 The C3L grammar is described bellow in Backus-Naur Form.
-A symbol delimited by angle brackets (i.e. <non-terminal>) is a non terminal symbol.
-A symbol delimted by double quotes (i.e. "terminal") is a terminal symbol.
+A symbol delimited by angle brackets (e.g. <non-terminal>) is a non terminal symbol.
+A symbol delimted by double quotes (e.g. "terminal") is a terminal symbol.
 Each line must contain one and only one rule:

   <rules>                ::= <rule_line> <rules>